 3. Evaluate your blog and create new goals each month.
 What worked during the past month?
 What did you enjoy doing the most?
 What posts did your readers enjoy the most?
 What would you like to do differently?
 What new goals would you like to reach and how can you achieve them?

 4. Find a like-minded creative to be your personal cheerleader.
 Having people to support and encourage you can be huge!
 Is there a blogger in your city that you can connect with in person?
 (Over delicious coffee?!)
 What about online?
 Have you tried reaching out to any bloggers whose blogs you enjoy?
 You can share goals with them and help to hold each other accountable!

 We're tons of fun, please you can get feedback, support, accountability and more.

 2. Refresh things.

-- Your photography.
+4. Your photography.
 I'm obsessed with photography (obviously!) and have always considered my blog mostly a visual one.
 However with my recent refocus on helping creative entrepreneurs start + grow their businesses, I've been writing a lot more than I'm used too!
-(Like ...
-I totally feel like I'm babbling with the current word to photo ratio that I've got going on!)
+Now my posts are much less photo-driven and much more text-driven.

 3. Cut out the crap.

 A lot of times I feel uninspired and burnt out because of particular areas of my work that are causing me to slow down.